-- The Program has invested very little in either overall recruitment or targeted recruitment. - There is no formal marketing or recruitment plan. - There is no formal retention measurement or strategy for targeted student groups.
+- The Program has invested very little in either overall recruitment or targeted recruitment. - There is no formal marketing or recruitment plan. - The tracking for priority populations has been fragmented across numerous systems. - The Program is currently functioning without a formal recruitment plan.

-- The SEC will review and update overall and targeted recruitment goals during AY 2024-25 or before. - The SEC will investigate and establish retention goals for existing students stratified by target group status during AY 2024-25 or before. - Staff will investigate more robust and less labor-intensive data gathering options, such as supplementary applicant questions in SOPHAS, to understand better not only what students enroll but also potential students who start applications but do not enroll. - Staff will investigate paid social media placements for recruitment.
+- The Presidential Scholars Program will pivot toward Student Priority Populations to recruit and retain these students. - The SEC will review and update overall and targeted recruitment goals during AY 2024-25.
+In addition, the University's Office of External Relations will pilot Project Abilene to recruit students from the Big Country area surrounding the City of Abilene. - Staff will investigate more robust and less labor-intensive data gathering options, such as supplementary applicant questions in SOPHAS, to understand better not only what students enroll but also potential students who start applications but do not enroll. - The Deans Office is currently designing a recruitment plan.